mvp5464/interviewPrep/JavaScript.md

 };
 person.greet("Hello"); # "Hello, Alice"

-const greet2 = person.greet; # Here the function greet was transfered but not 'this' greet2("Hello"); # undefined, because `this` is not bound to `person`
+const greet2 = person.greet; # Here the function greet was transfered but not 'this' value greet2("Hello"); # undefined, because `this` is not bound to `person`

-const greet2 = person.greet.bind(person);
+const greet2 = person.greet.bind(person); # NOW THIS VALUE IS BIND TO PERSON OBJECT
 greet2("Hello"); # "Hello, Alice"

 # When a function is used as a callback, "this" is lost.